2019 Program Dates: May 28 - August 2 (10 weeks)

 - Microbial Oncology

 This summer program fosters active engagement in cutting-edge research, exposure to contemporary cancer research techniques, understanding of health disparities and impact of cancer in different communities, and preparation for research careers.
 There will be no opportunities for clinical shadowing.
-Participants attend weekly workshops and seminars focused on cancer research and research skills (see sample program schedule).
+Participants attend weekly workshops and seminars focused on cancer research and research skills (see 2019 Program Schedule).
 At the end of the summer, all students participate in a poster session with other undergraduate researchers.

 The program will provide $4,000 for 10 weeks participation, paid in two installments upon arrival.
 Additional funds up to $500 will be provided for travel to/from GW.
 Students are encouraged to stay in GW housing which will be provided by the program at no cost to the student.